 The world of online gambling is shifting and changing as we speak.
 Major online players such as Global Poker and Chumba Casino have made changes to their Online Casino deposit methods.
 They have both made the move to change their deposit methods and in separate announcements, both sides have stated World Play would be taking over from current stalwart Paypal.
+Now you can enjoy more casino games!

 Both the websites for Global Poker and Chumba Casino are owned by VGW RMG Malta Limited, and their main offerings are browser-based.
 As things stand, they both also maintain mobile apps, to a lesser degree.